alikins/github-comments/README.md

   --no-review-comments
   -c, --pr-comments
   -d, --debug
-  -a, --authenticate
+Subcommands:
+  auth     ask for and save user auth info comment  create a pull request review comment pr  [owner] [repo] [pull request number]
+            get comments on a particular pull request automode  detect pull request to get info for (default)
 ```

 For example,
 ```
-    github-comments alikins github-comments 3
+    github-comments pr alikins github-comments 3
 ```

 Will show the review comments for pull request number 3
 of the github-comments repo.

-Adding the --pr-comments will also include the non
+Adding the --pr-comments or -c  will also include the non
 patch specific comments made on the pull request.

 Using with Vim